 Shoes.
 What about tennis shoes?
 Loafers?
 Sandals?
 Flipflops?
 (Safety concerns may be relevant here, as well as avoiding too informal a look.)

 Halter tops and tank tops.
-Probably not, but perhaps with layering it’s fine.
+Probably not, but perhaps with layering, it’s fine.
 This can be a fine line to walk if you are typically in a business casual environment.

 Sundresses that are strapless or only have thin spaghetti straps.
 Again, these may be O.K. if combined with layering.

-Some decisions reside with each individual
+Some decisions reside with each individual.

 In addition to respecting corporate rules, each employee must make his own decision on how casually to dress.
 Dress for the job you want, not the job you have, goes the workplace adage.

-Some types of dress are not banned by dress code but still present the wrong image.
+Some types of dress are not banned by the dress code but still present the wrong image.
 Women wearing light floral dresses and men dressed at the border between acceptable and not may be perceived as too young or not serious enough for the jobs to which they aspire.